 The first Earth Day was created by US Senator Gaylord Nelson in April of 1970 as a strategy to impose the environmental agenda on the country.
-He organized a national demonstration to raise awareness on environmental issues and cities all over the country participated.
+He organized a national demonstration to raise awareness on environmental issues, and cities all over the country participated.
 In December of that year, the government established the Environmental Protection Agency.
-In the following decades, many countries would follow in the US’s footsteps and begin celebrating Earth Day.
+In the following decades, many countries would follow in the US’s footsteps and begin celebrating Earth Day, turning it into a global movement for environmental action.

 Every year, we choose to celebrate and protect the environment in honor of this holiday.
 Taking action, however, isn’t just for individuals.
 Businesses can take a stance too.
 Here are a few ways your company can do its part to help the planet!